Batarang: Others

 In 1946, Batman and Robin developed a "batarang gun", and then a lighter "batarang pistol" in 1947.

 A 1957 story called "The 100 Batarangs of Batman!"
 (Detective Comics #244, June 1957) detailed the magnetic batarang, the seeing-eye batarang, the flash-bulb batarang, the bomb batarang, the rope batarang, the police whistle batarang and the mysterious Batarang X, among others.

 Other characters and versions

 Batgirl uses batarangs.
 Nightwing, a former Robin, is known to use his own modified batarangs called Wing-Dings, which are styled after a bird.
 Tim Drake, the third Robin, also possesses his own R-shaped shuriken.

-In an issue of Teen Titans (Vol. 3), Drake claims that he hid the costs for shipping a Batmobile from Gotham City to San Francisco in "the batarang budget", which he tells the others is "bigger than you might think".

-The current version of Batwoman uses foldable S-shaped throwing weapons stored in two sets of three on her gauntlets; these can be removed and thrown by hand, launched pneumatically, or used as forearm-mounted blades.
+Batwoman uses foldable S-shaped throwing weapons stored in two sets of three on her gauntlets; these can be removed and thrown by hand, launched pneumatically, or used as forearm-mounted blades.

-Catman uses weapons inspired by Batman's and calls them "catarangs".
+Catman uses weapons inspired by Batman's called "catarangs".

 Like Robin, Anarky, an occasional antagonist of Batman, makes use of shuriken formed after his own gimmick, the "circle-a".

 A Throwing Bird—colloquially referred to as a "Birdarang"—is a roughly bird-shaped throwing weapon used by Robin as a non-lethal ranged attack alternative to firearms.

-As with Batman, Robin can launch his weapon with a launcher located on his lower arm.
-They are also used by Robin in non-Batman media such as Teen Titans Go! where they appear under the name Birdarangs.

-Ken Washio (the eagle) from the 1972 anime series Science Ninja Team Gatchaman (Battle of the Planets) also use Birdarangs.